-What we want here at MowDirect is for you to avoid the hassle of having to call your supplier and return your mower, meaning you are without it, only to find out it would have been easy to avoid or fix in the first place.
+What we want, here at MowDirect, is for you to avoid the hassle of having to call your supplier and return your mower, meaning you are without it, only to find out it would have been easy to avoid or fix in the first place.

 - Don't leave it out in the rain. store you mower in a dry, cool place at all times, especially over winter.

 - Remove blockages when and if they occur.

 - Store your machine in a dry, sheltered place between uses and over the winter.